 |Zimbabwe||American dollar (USD)|

-- 10-15% of the total bill for good food and service at a restaurant or bar.
-If you are in a party of 6 or more, the tip is usually included in your bill
+- 10% of the total bill for good food and service at a restaurant or bar

 - $1 per bag for porters

-- $3-$5 per day for personal butlers, trackers and drivers
+- $3-$5 per day for personal butlers, trackers (if separate to guide), and tour drivers (if separate to guide)

 When travelling, it is always best to turn your global roaming off as this can result in a large surprise when you get your next phone bill.
-We recommend downloading programs such as Skype and Viber before departing to make free calls to your family and friends using the Wi-Fi in your hotel.
-Alternatively, you can use telephone booths or paid accounts with Skype in internet cafes as a very inexpensive way of making calls and keeping contact.
+We recommend downloading programs such as Skype and Whatsapp before departing to make free calls to your family and friends using the Wi-Fi in your hotel.
+Additionally, you may consider downloading an Airalo E-sim, giving you access to data and/or calls on your own mobile phone at low cost rates.

 Electrical Outlets in Africa